BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 The first step is to get an actual frame or window to work with, which we achieve through ScriptExtender.

 If you've followed the ScriptExtender guide, you should have an ExtIdeHelpers.lua file.
+> Otherwise it can also be found [here](https://github.com/Norbyte/bg3se/blob/main/BG3Extender/IdeHelpers/ExtIdeHelpers.lua) {.is-info}

 In it, locate "Ext_ClientImgui" (Ctrl+F is your friend).
 Here, you'll find the very first function we can utilize.

 You will notice that it says:
 ```cpp